 MOTU offers a 5-port AVB switch that has been confirmed to work with AVB-enabled Biamp Tesira devices.
 The model number of the switch is simply "AVB Switch".
 See MOTU's website for more information.

-Biamp has informally tested the switch and determined that it is capable of handling at least 100 AVB streams, and 1000 AVB audio channels.
+Biamp has informally tested the switch and determined that it is capable of handling at least 36 AVB streams, for a total of 144 AVB audio channels.
 There may be additional channel/stream restrictions on networks that consist of multiple MOTU switches.
-For systems that use multiple MOTU switches at the edge of a larger AVB network, Biamp recommends using a higher-capacity AVB switch (such as an Extreme Networks switch) as the core switch.
-The MOTU switch cannot be used in conjunction with a Netgear AVB switch.

 AVB can be converted to run over fiber optic cables using media converters.
 However, it is important to use true media converters that do not have integrated Ethernet switches built into them.
 The following media converters have been informally tested with Tesira products:1